Tuesday, 17 December 2019

 His knowledge mere token

-And his brain is the size of a currant.
+And his brain like a wrinkled currant.

 This fellow named Trump is quite comical